 This is a VCE scored assessment subject and also a VET subject.
 Students will develop cookery skills and knowledge and will enhance their employment prospects and access to a range of potential career paths within the hospitality industry.
+For this VET program, the school has partnered with AIET (RTO 121314)

-Upon completion of this two year course students will be awarded SIT20421 Certificate II Cookery
+Upon completion of this two year course students will be awarded SIT20421 Certificate II Cookery Students need to purchase a chef uniform and are encouraged to complete a 40-hour work placement in a restaurant kitchen.